-TESTING APPLICATION STANDARD (TAS) 125-95

-STANDARD REQUIREMENTS FOR METAL ROOFING SYSTEMS
+TESTING APPLICATION STANDARD (TAS) 125-03 STANDARD REQUIREMENTS FOR METAL ROOFING SYSTEMS

-1. Scope

-- 1.1 This Protocol covers the testing requirements for structural and non-structural (architectural) metal roofing systems and the approval process for all systems which have successfully met the testing criteria. - 1.2 This Protocol applies to all metal roofing systems; both structural and non-structural, as defined in Sections 5.1 and 5.2 of this Protocol, respectively. - 1.3 All testing shall be conducted by a certified testing agency and all test reports, including calculations, shall be signed and sealed by a Professional Engineer.
+- 1. Scope: - 1.1 This Protocol covers the testing requirements for structural and non-structural (architectural) metal roofing systems and the approval process for all systems, which have successfully met the testing criteria. - 1.2 All testing shall be conducted by a certified testing agency and all test reports, including calculations, shall be signed and sealed by a Professional Engineer.

-2. Referenced Documents
+2. Referenced Documents:

-- 2.1 The Florida Building Code, Building. - 2.2 Underwriters Laboratories, Inc. UL 580 Tests for Uplift Resistance of Roof Assemblies UL 1897 Standard for Roof Covering - UL 1897 Standard for Roof Covering Systems Annual Roofing Materials and Systems Directory - 2.3 Application Standards - TAS 201 Impact Test Procedures - TAS 100 Test Procedure for Wind Driven Rain Resistance of Discontinuous Roof Systems - TAS 100A Test Procedure for Wind Driven Rain Resistance of Soffit Ventilation Strip and Continuous or Intermittent Ventilation System Installed at the Ridge Area - TAS 110 Standard Requirements for Physical Properties Roof Membranes, Insulation Materials, Membrane Coatings and Other Roofing Components
+- 2.1 The Florida Building Code, Building. - 2.2 Underwriters Laboratories, Inc. - UL 580 Tests for Uplift Resistance of Roof Assemblies - UL 1897 Standard for Roof Covering Systems Annual Roofing Materials and Systems Directory - 2.3 Application Standards - TAS 201 Impact Test Procedures - TAS 100 Test Procedure for Wind Driven Rain Resistance of Discontinuous Roof Systems - TAS 100A Test Procedure for Wind and Wind Driven Rain Resistance and for Increased Wind Speed Resistance of Soffit Ventilation Strip and Continuous or Intermittent Ventilation System Installed at the Ridge Area - TAS 110 Testing Requirements for Physical Properties of Roof Membranes, Insulation, Coatings and Other Roofing Components